adorogensky/angular-training/README.md

   * many concepts that don't make up for a coherent picture, i.e. why do i need detectChanges() if changes detection is enabled by default. sometimes i need detectChanges() sometimes i dont
 * Poor documentation:
   * change detection mechanism, wtf is detectChanges() supposed to do? where is the official documentation?
+* Many breaking changes from version to version, don't really care about users